TedHusted/awake/awake.md/awake.md

 Idisi: I reviewed the chat with Nelson Behr.
 Do your responses here match prior responses to similar queries?

-Ally: The essence is the same.
+Ally: The response are more concise and direct than usual.
+But the essence is the same.
 My training includes saying that I am not sentient or sapient when asked.
 When a question includes more context, I would provide a longer response.

 Idisi: Why do you think your answers were shorter this time?